Have you made the decision to move from WordPress.com to a self-hosted WordPress.org site? It’s definitely a smart move.

 To make your old site private, go to the WP Admin for your WordPress.com site.
 Then go to Settings » Reading and check the box that says I would like my site to be private […]

 While this method will bring over all your content, there are some other things you’ll need to consider.

 Third, if you opt not to redirect your site, any links from your posts that link to other posts you wrote will no longer work.
 You’ll need to go through and update these links.
-You can either do this manually or by using the Velvet Blues Update URLs plugin if you have too many links to handle manually.
+You can either do this manually or by using the Go Live Update URLs plugin if you have too many links to handle manually.